-Onshore Transmission Cable and Onshore Interconnection Cable Installation Methods developing a transmission ROW in this area was not considered practical due to potential siting and permitting requirements and difficulty in finding and securing a ROW of sufficient size from landfall to the interconnection point.
+The Applicant considered various options for installation of the Onshore Transmission Cable and Onshore Interconnection Cable, including use of aboveground structures and underground duct banks.
+Although aboveground installation would minimize construction time and cost, identifying and developing a transmission ROW in this area was not considered practical due to potential siting and permitting requirements and difficulty in finding and securing a ROW of sufficient size from landfall to the interconnection point.
 In addition, a buried cable reduces visual impacts and operational requirements and provides a more reliable electric system that is less prone to storm events as an overhead system.
 Therefore, the Applicant plans to bury the Onshore Transmission Cable and Onshore Interconnection Cable within existing roadway and utility ROWs, where possible.